-The first section focuses the on methodology for applying the PJTE theory specific heterocyclic systems.
-Using to example of four hexa-heterocycles the $(1,4-C_4N_2H_4X_2)$ , where X = H, F, Cl, Br), the authors illustrate how electronic structure calculations, including vibronic coupling, can reveal kev features responsible for the These out-of-plane distortions. features include symmetrized atomic displacements, PJTE-active excited states, and energy gaps.
+The first section focuses on the methodology for applying the PJTE theory to specific heterocyclic systems.
+Using the example of four hexa-heterocycles (1,4-C4N2H4X2, where X = H, F, Cl, Br), the authors illustrate how electronic structure calculations, including vibronic coupling, can reveal the key features responsible for out-of-plane distortions.
+These features include symmetrized atomic displacements, PJTE-active excited states, and energy gaps.
 The authors also show how the PJTE parameters can be estimated by fitting ab initio calculated energy profiles to the theoretical equations derived from the PJTE.